NetComposer/nksip/doc/reference/callback_functions.md

 # SipApps callback functions

 Each SipApp must provide a _callback module_.
 The functions this callback module can implement are described here.
-The default implementation of each one can be reviewed in [nksip_sipapp.erl](../../src/nksip_sipapp.erl)
+The default implementation of each one can be reviewed in [nksip_sipapp.erl](../../src/nksip_sipapp.erl).

 Depending on the phase of the request processing, different functions will be called.

+Under the hood, each started SipApp starts a new standard `gen_server` process.
+It state is defined in the call to `init/1`, and can be modified using standard functions like `gen_server:call/3`, `gen_server:cast/2`, etc. The registered name of this process is the same as the internal application name (see [Starting a SipApp](../guide/start_nksip.md)).

+Most callback functions are not called inside this process, but inside the _current call's process_.
+Each incoming process having a new Call-ID header starts a new _call process_, that takes care of all requests and responses having that Call-ID, and callback functions are called inside this process.
+You can call to the _gen_server_ process from them if you want to use it's state, for example to control the access to a resource like an ETS table.

+There are however six callback functions that are called _inside_ the gen_server process: `init/1`, `handle_call/3`, `handle_cast/2`, `handle_info/2`, `code_change/3` and `terminate/2`.
+All of them are similar to a standar gen_server callback module.

-Some of these calls expect an answer from the SipApp to continue the processing, and some others are called to inform the SipApp about a specific event and don`t expect any answer.
+All the others are called inside the `call process`.
+Some of these functions allow you to send a response back, while others expect an answer to decide the next processinf or are called to inform the SipApp about a specific event and don't expect any answer.
+In all of the cases, you shouldn't spend a long time inside them, because that specific called would be blocked for new requests or retransmissions.

+<<!--
 Except for `init/1`, all defined functions belong to one of two groups: _expected answer_ functions and _no expected answer_ functions.

 The supported return values for _expected answer functions_ are: